-They were originally six survivors when they agreed to testify about “systemic racism” when the RCMP investigated their allegations of historical physical abuse against a former day school teacher.
+They were originally six survivors when they agreed to testify about “systemic racism” after the RCMP investigated their allegations of historical physical abuse against a former day school teacher.

 But now three have died waiting to tell their stories to the Canadian Human Rights Tribunal in a hearing that is delayed indefinitely.

-Williams is grieving the loss of her sister Emma Williams, who died in December 2021, her friend Ann Tom, who died in May 2022, and Cathy Woodgate, the representative plaintiff in Woodgate et al v RCMP who died in September 2021.
+Williams is grieving the loss of her sister, Emma Williams, who died in December 2021, her friend Ann Tom, who died in May 2022, and Cathy Woodgate, the representative plaintiff in Woodgate et al v RCMP, who died in September 2021.
 All three agreed to testify before the tribunal.

-A witness in the case, Roddy Joseph, died in March 2021.
+Also, a witness in the case, Roddy Joseph died in March 2021.

 “It’s hard,” Dorothy said in a telephone interview.
 “We’ve been trying hard for justice.”